Posts

 Read More

-• The 1908 University of Washington Tour of Japan
+• Murder, Espionage, and Baseball: The 1934 All-American Tour of Japan

-Every Tuesday morning we will post an article from SABR’s award-winning books Nichibei Yakyu: Volumes I and II.
+by Robert K. Fitts Every Tuesday morning we will post an article from SABR’s award-winning books Nichibei Yakyu: Volumes I and II.
 Each will present a different chapter in the long history of US-Japan baseball relations.
-In this article Carter Cromwell discusses the first US university baseball team to tour Japan.
+This week Rob Fitts writes about Babe Ruth and the ALL Americans’ 1934 visit to Japan.
+Katsusuke Nagasaki’s breath billowed as…

 Read More